-- CBay Trust Aoraki Centre Renewal of the 50M Outdoor Pool plant facilities and other redevelopment work at the complex. - Theatre Royal An upgrade project, subject to the completion of a future plan for the Theatre - Museum Heating and humidifier upgrades to improve storage conditions and further development of offsite storage. - Libraries As well as ongoing replacement of books and resources, the TImaru Library roof will be replaced.
-This was originally planned to be done over 2 years but has become more urgent due to leaking.
-Funding has been bought forward to enable to project to be completed in 2016/17. - Parks Ongoing upgrading of district parks and reserves including playgrounds, park furniture and walkways is planned.
-Specific projects include continued work on the Temuka Domain upgrade, off road shared tracks development (Scarborough Coastal Track and more progress towards completing other tracks in the district) and upgrading the Pleasant Point Domain carpark.
+- Swimming Pools Renewal work including pool covers, pumps and defibrillators at Temuka, Geraldine and Pleasant Point pools, and upgrading the programme room at CBay to cater for increased demand for group fitness classes. - Museum Ongoing heating and humidifier upgrades to improve storage conditions and further upgrades to the exhibition areas. - Libraries As well as ongoing replacement of books and resources, the Timaru Library roof will be replaced.
+Due to the scale and complexity it will not be completed until 2017/18. - Parks Ongoing upgrading of district parks and reserves including playgrounds, park furniture and walkways is planned.
+Specific projects include continued work on the Temuka Domain upgrade, off road shared tracks development and bridge replacement in Centennial Park. - Art Gallery additions/extensions to the Art Gallery store for the growing collection and to ensure art works are housed in suitable conditions.